Appeal Against the Actions of a Bailiff

 Power of Attorney

-If a representative files the complaint, attach a valid power of attorney or another document confirming their authority to act on your behalf.
+Where filed by a representative — a valid power of attorney or other document confirming authority to act.

 19